 Adult Continuing Education courses in Fashion Design at the School of the Art Institute of Chicago are offered both online and in person.
 Students of all experience levels are welcome, from those who are learning to sew for the first time, to students with experience who are interested in advancing their skills in garment construction and fashion design.

-Learn fundamental seams and finishes used in garment construction, and proper copying, cutting, and sewing of patterns.
+Course includes Sewing Techniques: Fundamentals, in which students learn fundamental seams and finishes used in garment construction, and proper copying, cutting, and sewing of patterns.
 Students will create a personal library of seam samples and apply the techniques in two basic projects.
 No previous sewing experience is necessary.

-Learn how to create flies, hems, and waistbands.
+In Sewing Techniques: Below the Belt, students learn how to create flies, hems, and waistbands.
 Students will sew a pair of pants and a lined skirt, and will leave with the ability to transfer their skills to commercial patterns or their own designs.

 Dezeen Courses is a service from Dezeen that provides details of architecture, interiors, and design courses around the world.
 Click here for more information.